xeptagondev/performance-app-methodology/methodology/accountability/country-office-composite-audit.md

 The Harmonized Approach to Cash Transfers (HACT) is a framework designed to streamline and enhance the management of cash transfers within development programs.
 It emphasizes the assessment of the technical, managerial, administrative, and financial capacities of implementing partners before engagement.
 These capacity assessments are crucial as they determine the overall risk level associated with each partner and help identify the most suitable cash transfer modality for them.

-HACT offers three distinct cash transfer modalities.&#x20;
+HACT offers three distinct cash transfer modalities.

-1. The first is Direct Cash Transfers, where the United Nations Development Programme (UNDP) advances cash funds to the implementing partner (IP), who then reports back on their expenses.&#x20;
+1. The first is Direct Cash Transfers, where the United Nations Development Programme (UNDP) advances cash funds to the implementing partner (IP), who then reports back on their expenses.
-2. The second modality is Direct Payments, in which UNDP makes payments directly to vendors on behalf of the IP.&#x20;
+2. The second modality is Direct Payments, in which UNDP makes payments directly to vendors on behalf of the IP.
 3. The third option is Reimbursement, where UNDP reimburses the IP after they have made their disbursements.
 Each modality is chosen based on the results of the capacity assessment, ensuring that the method aligns with the partner’s ability to manage funds effectively.

 In addition to capacity assessments, HACT requires various assurance activities tailored to the partner's risk level.
 These activities include micro-assessments to evaluate the financial management capacity of the partner, spot checks to verify the accuracy of their financial records, and audits to review their financial records and internal controls.
 These assurance activities are integral to maintaining transparency and accountability in the management of cash transfers, ensuring that funds are used appropriately and effectively.